-SDSU Research Foundation offers paid bereavement leave to most full-time and part-time* employees after the loss of an immediate family member or member of their household.
+SDSU Research Foundation offers paid bereavement leave to most full-time and part-time employees after the loss of an immediate family member or member of their household.
 An employee may be granted up to 5-days of paid bereavement leave per event to be taken within a 12-month period to handle matters related to death and grieving.
-If additional time is needed, the employee may request from their supervisor to use accrued vacation, to use accrued personal holiday time or to request an unpaid leave of absence.
+If an employee is part time, bereavement leave will be based upon the employee’s schedule.

 Immediate family is defined as the employee’s